norlandrhagen/CMAP/_build/html/_sources/tutorials/cruise_planning.rst.txt

 **Create surface maps using near-real-time satellite data.**

 Notes:
+- **Not all plots are displayed in this tutorial due to html size issues**
 - Pisces model is a weekly-averaged global model with spatial resolution  1/2° × 1/2°  (data is available only at one-week intervals).
 - Satellite SST data set is a daily-global product with spatial resolution   1/4° × 1/4° .